lascam-UFU/Keecle/README.md

    3.4- Downloading and setup Weka software (https://www.cs.waikato.ac.nz/ml/weka/) to classify the trace subtrees

-   3.5- Key classes: from result of the classification subtrees on Weka,
+   3.5- Key classes: from result of the classification of subtrees on Weka and in sequence are extracted the key classes.